How to apply for a Blue Badge

 Step 1: Check Your Eligibility

-Are registered blind (severely sight impaired).
+Are registered blind or severely sight impaired

-Receive a War Pensioner’s Mobility Supplement.
+Receive a War Pensioner’s Mobility Supplement

 Step 2: Gather Necessary Documents